TylerOMarsh/MBA-course-Data-Analytics/README.md

 Given a data set for a bank, the task was to determine which variables effect whether a customer would take out a loan or not.
 The analysis demanded techniques such as logit and probit to predict this binary outcome.
 Several variables were found to have moderating effects.
-Microsoft R was used to run a Neural Network analysis of the data to predict whether customers would get a loan or not.
+Microsoft R was used to run a Neural Network analysis of the data to predict whether customers would take out a loan or not.